 The Loudoun County Sheriff’s Office has drug collection units available at several locations throughout the county, providing residents with a safe and environmentally responsible way to dispose of unwanted, unused or expired medication, including controlled substances.

 In addition, the Leesburg Police Department has a drug collection unit available for at the Leesburg Police Department Headquarters, 65 Plaza Street, northeast in Leesburg.
-Update: This location's lobby is currently closed to the public due to COVID-19 and the collection unit is inaccessible.

 The units are intended to reduce the amount of unneeded medicine in residents’ homes and decrease prescription drug abuse, which has soared in recent years, especially among teenagers.
 More than 70% of teenagers say it is easy to get prescription drugs from their parents’ medicine cabinets, according to a Partnership for Drug-Free Kids study.